nickhamson/portfolio/about.markdown

 permalink: /about/
 ---

-# I'm Nick!
-I'm a senior at Brigham Young University graduating in Statistics - Data Science.
-I'm experienced with C++, Java, Python, and R, and I love using computer to learn more about data.
+# I'm Nick Hamson!
+I'm a Brigham Young University graduate in Statistics - Data Science.
+I'm experienced with Python, R, C++, and Java, and I love using computers to learn more about data.